amirfallah1988/Fashion-MNIST/README.md

+# Caution
+To see the code without any problem, first **clone or download the repository**.

 # Fashion-MNIST

 In this repository I have considered the classification problem of popular **[fashion-mnist dataset](https://github.com/zalandoresearch/fashion-mnist)**.
 The problem is classical classification problem with 10 classes.
 You can find 3 deep learning approaches that I used to solve this problem.
 Each approach was made based on the result of the previous approach and by seeing the problems in previous approach.<br>